 When the season turns chilly, it’s time to get the axe out and start chopping some wood for a lovely fire.
 Nothing compares to sitting by the fireplace on a cold night, and you need to make sure you have the proper axe handy to split the wood you’ll need for the long winter.
-Here are a few tips on how to choose the best axe for splitting wood and a few reviews to help you get your shopping started.
+Here are a few tips on how to choose the best axe of 2018 for splitting wood and a few reviews to help you get your shopping started.

 Before diving into our search for high-quality wood axes, keep in mind that finding the best axe for splitting wood is a matter of personal preference.
 You may need to do a bit of research on the best axe for felling trees, the best axe for chopping wood, or the best survival axe, depending on how you plan to use it.
 Here are a few features that can help determine the right axe for you: